The Golden Ratio

 © PhiMatrix, Fair Use

-Adobe Illustrator: A popular vector graphics editor, it allows users to create designs and illustrations while providing tools to calculate and apply the golden ratio.
+Adobe Illustrator: A popular vector graphics editor—it lets users create designs and illustrations while it provides tools to calculate and apply the golden ratio.

 Sketch: This digital design tool provides plugins and features that enable designers to leverage the golden ratio in their design work.
 It provides a free Sketch file that includes the golden spiral to use as a guide for image and layout composition.